gautamaggarwal2810/gautamaggarwal2810/README.md

 <h3 align="center">Welcome to my space.
 I'm an Enthusiastic Software Developer from India ❤</h3>

 I am a Computer Science Undergraduate student from Thapar Institute of Engineering and Technology, Patiala.
 I'm skilled in React js and AWS.
 I am passionate about developing softwares that can solve real world problems.
 I love to explore and learn about new technologies.
+Beside's programming, I enjoy playing cricket and reading novels.